Can You Charged With Hit and Run If You Return to the Scene?

 Posted by Ronald D. HeddingOct 14, 2019

 Did You Have a Valid Reason to Leave the Scene?
-This is a good question because this happens all the time in hit and run cases throughout Los Angeles, and that is, people get in some accident, they will leave for some reason or another — maybe they don't have insurance; perhaps they don't have a valid license, or they don't even realize that they were involved in an accident because of the circumstances — and then they end up going back to the scene.
+This is a good question because this happens all the time in hit-and-run cases throughout Los Angeles, and that is, people get in some accident, they will leave for some reason or another — maybe they don't have insurance; perhaps they don't have a valid license, or they don't even realize that they were involved in an accident because of the circumstances — and then they end up going back to the scene.

 Technically, when you get in an accident, you have to stop and exchange information with the other side.
 Meaning, you have to give them your insurance, name, and phone number, and then you're good to go.
 You don't necessarily have to wait for the police to get to every accident scene.
 That's not very realistic.
-California Vehicle Code 20002 covers misdemeanor hit and run charges, while Vehicle Code 20001 covers felony hit and run charges.
+California Vehicle Code 20002 covers misdemeanor hit-and-run charges, while Vehicle Code 20001 covers felony hit-and-run charges.

-But if you leave the scene of an accident, that technically is a hit and run.
-So, even if you come back, you technically have been involved in a crash and run accident, and you could be charged with a crime.
+But if you leave the scene of an accident, that technically is a hit-and-run.
+So, even if you come back, you technically have been involved in a crash-and-run accident, and you could be charged with a crime.
 However, if you have a reason for leaving the scene, or if not much time has passed, you may be okay.
 The police and prosecutor just may not deal with a case like that.

 Hit and Run Charges in Los Angeles, California